 - Indigenous Research Excellence Criteria (IREC) determination list

-Sorts and Filters applied will inform the documents retrieved under bulk download.
+Using the sort and filter tools informs the documents retrieved under bulk download.

 Indigenous Research Excellence Criteria (IREC) determination list

-If your assessment requires additional information from other assessors E.g. The IREC Assessor comments, you will now be able to see:
+If your assessment requires additional information from other assessors – for example, The IREC Assessor comments – you will now be able to see:

 - Awaiting – IREC assessment not yet available.